 The right UX designer can help small businesses become more efficient, user-friendly and innovative.

-The main benefit of having a UX designer is that you’ll have someone with the primary responsibility of improving your customers’ interactions with your products and services.
-This can lead to reduced churn rates and lower development costs.
+The main benefit of having a UX designer is gaining a strategic partner who improves every customer touchpoint with your brand.
+This investment can lead to measurable business outcomes including reduced customer churn, lower development costs and increased conversion rates.
 Read on to learn what UX designers do, how employing one helps your business, and what our predictions are for the future of UX.

 A UX designer is an employee or contractor who’s responsible for optimizing a product’s user experience.
 Whether you’re building a website, developing a mobile app or creating a physical product, it should be as easy as possible for your client to use.